Eye Care Specialists

 If you or a loved one has vision issues, you may meet several specialists for examination, diagnosis, and treatment.
 Here is a quick and easy guide to eye care professionals.

-An optician can sell you corrective lenses such as eyeglasses.
+An optician can sell you corrective lenses such as eyeglasses or contact lenses.
 Opticians are not doctors.
-They use prescriptions created by an optometrist or ophthalmologist to make sure that you are correctly fitted with eyeglasses.
+They use prescriptions created by an optometrist or ophthalmologist to make sure that you are correctly fitted with eyeglasses or contact lenses.

-An optometrist can perform eye exams, prescribe corrective lenses (eyeglasses or contact lenses), and prescribe some medications to treat eye issues.
+An optometrist can perform eye exams, prescribe corrective lenses, and prescribe some medications to treat eye issues.
 Optometrists are doctors who have earned a Doctor of Optometry (O.D.).
 If your optometrist detects signs of an eye condition or disease, you may be referred to an ophthalmologist for further examination and treatment.

 An ophthalmologist can perform eye exams, prescribe corrective lenses, diagnose and treat eye diseases, prescribe medications, and perform eye surgery.
 Ophthalmologists are doctors who have earned a medical doctorate (M.D.).
 If you are diagnosed with an eye condition or disease, you may be referred to an ophthalmologist with a specialty in your diagnosis; for example, a retina specialist.